โExcelsior Buzzโ is a recurring column on changes, tidbits and other news from the Excelsior. Got news? Send us tips at xueer@missionlocal.com.

 Renovations inside the space are already underway.
 We’ll share an update once an opening date is announced.

 You now have a new spot to change your tires in the Excelsior.
-Check out One Stop Tire Shop at the triangle corner of Mission and Maynard streets.The shop that just opened on Feb.
-3.
+Check out One Stop Tire Shop at the triangle corner of Mission and Maynard streets.
+The shop just opened on Feb.
+3, but it has tire-history: It housed Giusto’s Service from 1946 until several years back.

 โWe want to take good care of the people here,โ Kawalpreet said.

-If you’re a business owner that wants to bring in more customers using Google, make sure to check out the free workshop on Monday, March 2 from 11:30 a.m. to 1 p.m. at the Excelsior Library at 4400 Mission St.
+If you’re a business owner who wants to bring in more customers using Google, make sure to check out the free workshop on Monday, March 2 from 11:30 a.m. to 1 p.m. at the Excelsior Library at 4400 Mission St.